Business Startup Checklist

 • All additions to commercial, industrial and institutional projects.

 • Alterations to commercial, industrial and institutional projects based on size/complexity.
-Contact Building Safety Codes Officer for a ruling if in doubt.
+Contact the Building Safety Codes Officer for a ruling if in doubt.

 • Change of use or occupancy of a commercial, industrial or institutional building.